 The difference between BEACH, BANK, COAST, SHORE

 Hi English learners!
-Were you surprised when you found out that rivers don’t have coasts but banks?
+Were you surprised to find out that rivers don’t have coasts, but banks?
 Well, that’s right.
-In today’s lesson, we will clear out the difference between beach, bank, coast, shore.
+In today’s lesson, we will clear up the difference between beach, bank, coast, shore.

 BEACH

-Beach is an area of sand and/or small stones near the lake or the sea.
-There are a few kinds of beaches such as sandy beaches, pebble beaches, rocky beaches, etc. A beach is a place where people like to rest, throw stones into the water, swim, play different kinds of sports such as beach netball, badminton, etc. It’s a place where you go for a walk, meditate, enjoy the fresh air.
+A beach is an area of sand and/or small stones near a lake or the sea.
+There are several types of beaches, including sandy beaches, pebble beaches, and rocky beaches.
+A beach is a place where people like to rest, throw stones into the water, swim, and play various sports, such as beach volleyball and badminton.
+It’s a place where you go for a walk, meditate, and enjoy the fresh air.

-• We discovered a beautiful beach when we were looking for a vacation home.
+- We discovered a beautiful beach while searching for a vacation home.

 The difference between BEACH, BANK, COAST, SHORE